NOAA-PMEL/PyFerret/README.md

 PYTHON_EXE = python2.7
 ```

-If you have built PyFerret (successfully or not) from this source directory
+If you have previously built PyFerret (successfully or not) from this source directory
-or repository before, run the command:
+or repository, run the command:
 ```shell
 make clean
 ```